SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 # Mapping to EPP

 RPP is designed as an independent protocol and does not require an EPP server.
-RPP concepts such as transaction identifiers, result codes, and object attributes are defined in their own right and serve RPP purposes regardless of whether an EPP backend is present.
-Implementers with no prior EPP experience MUST be able to implement RPP based solely on this specification.
+RPP concepts such as transaction identifiers, result codes, and object attributes are defined in their own right and serve RPP purposes regardless of whether an EPP backend is present, however compatibility with EPP is to the great extent preserved.
+Implementers with no prior EPP experience are be able to implement RPP based solely on this specification.

 Some RPP concepts are functionally similar to EPP concepts, but they are not directly derived from EPP and MAY have different semantics.
 To avoid confusion, RPP elements SHOULD NOT use an "EPP" prefix or suffix.
 For implementers who operate an EPP backend and need to bridge RPP requests to EPP commands, a separate RPP-to-EPP mapping document [TODO REF] is provided.
 Any extensions to RPP are not covered by that mapping document; the mapping of extension elements MUST be defined in the respective extension specification.